onespacemedia/styleguide/README.md

 ### Jinja macros

-If your macro takes a lot of arguments, consider whether you can consolidate those which content into a single one.
+If your macro takes many arguments, consider whether you can consolidate content-related ones into a single argument.

 An example might be a macro called like this, to render a card for a news article: